talesofai/comfyui-browser/README.md

 - Browse and manage your images/videos/workflows in the output folder.
 - Add your workflows to the collection so that you can switch and manage them more easily.
-- Sync your collection everywhere by Git.
+- Sync your collection anywhere by Git.
 - [DOING] Clone public workflow by Git and load them more easily.